nextdorf/matrix-functions/README.md

 # n: 9.247078067402441e-26
 # n: 3.397767010759534e-24

-# In order to generalize the discrete n to a continous variable we have to replace matrix_power(M, n) with
+# In order to generalize the discrete n to a continous variable we have to replace
-#something like exp(n*log(M)).
-For calculating the function of a matrix we can use MFunc.
+# matrix_power(M, n) with something like exp(n*log(M)).
+For calculating the function of a matrix
+# we can use MFunc.
 krylovM = KrylovSpace(M)
 mfn = MFunc.fromKrylov(krylovM)
 mfn0 = [1,0] @ mfn @ np.sin([0,-a])

-# Compare the numeric evaluation of sin and numpy's implementation in 1000 points between 0 and 2pi:
+# Compare the numeric evaluation of sin to numpy's implementation in 1000 points between 0 and 2pi:
 ts = np.linspace(0, 2*np.pi, 1000)
 sinFromMFunc = mfn0(lambda evs: np.exp(np.outer(np.log(evs), ts/a))).coeffs
 sints = np.sin(ts)